Non-stop flights to Reykjavik (Keflavik) (KEF)

 Icelandair has a strong network of non-stop flights from the United States.

-Icelandair: year-round flights from Baltimore-Washington (BWI), Boston (BOS), Chicago (ORD), seasonal flights from Denver (DEN), year-round flights from Detroit (DTW), seasonal flights from Minneapolis (MSP), year-round flights from New York (EWR), New York City (JFK), seasonal flights from Orlando (MCO), Pittsburgh (PIT), Portland (PDX), year-round flights from Raleigh / Durham (RDU), Seattle / Tacoma (SEA) and Washington (IAD).
+Icelandair: year-round flights from Baltimore-Washington (BWI), Boston (BOS), Chicago (ORD), Denver (DEN), seasonal flights from Miami (MIA), year-round flights from Minneapolis (MSP), Nashville (BNA), New York City (JFK), Orlando (MCO), seasonal flights from Pittsburgh (PIT), year-round flights from Portland (PDX), Raleigh / Durham (RDU), Seattle / Tacoma (SEA) and Washington (IAD).

-United Airlines (Star Alliance): seasonal flights from Chicago (ORD) and New York (EWR).
+United Airlines (Star Alliance): year-round flights from Chicago (ORD) and seasonal flights from Washington (IAD).

 Non-stop flights from Canada to Reykjavik (Keflavik)